 To watch the Kerala beauty in a Bollywood Movie...

 There are some myths related to the origin of Kerala.
 One such myth is that Kerala was retrieved from the sea by Parasurama, a warrior sage.
 The legend has it that Parasurama, an Avatar of Mahavishnu (The Hindu God) threw his battle axe from Kanyakumari to northward across the ocean.
 As a result of the throw, the land of Kerala arose and thus was reclaimed from the waters.

-If the story had influenced Mr Walter in coining the tag line is not known.
+If the story had influenced Mr. Walter in coining the tag line is not known.
 He is now in paradise.
-So we cannot put the question at him.
+So we cannot put the question to him.
 But one thing is sure thanks to his extra brilliance, Kerala did get a mesmerizing tag line containing three simple words: God's Own Country!

-Not only did he attest Kerala beautifully but also gave her a fresh, fragrant and vibrant life on the travel and tourism sector.
+Not only did he attest Kerala beautifully but also gave her a fresh, fragrant and vibrant life in the travel and tourism sector.